ericschmid-uchicago/interaction-nets-in-julia/README.md

 ```

 The reduction of complex formulas to the unit 1 through cut elimination represents the successful completion of computation in the interaction net model, where all active pairs have been processed and all resources have been properly consumed.

-This transformation in sequent calculus directly corresponds to the interaction between tensor and par agents in our implementation.

 ### Tensor and Par Implementation